Experienced Raleigh Gun Charge Attorneys

 If you’ve been arrested on gun charges or are under investigation for crimes related to firearms, the time to speak with a defense attorney is now.
 Gun charges are serious, both at the state and federal level, and a conviction can not only lead to long prison sentences, it can affect you for the rest of your life.
+At Sandman, Finn, & Fitzhugh, we offer a free consultation to discuss your case and provide you with the legal guidance you need during this challenging time.

-At Sandman, Finn, & Fitzhugh, we have over 50 years of combined legal experience and fight on our client’s behalf in both state and federal crimes.
+We have over 50 years of combined legal experience and fight on our client’s behalf in both state and federal crimes.
 As gun and firearms charge attorneys, we have in-depth knowledge of United States and North Carolina gun laws and will use our knowledge and experience to create a strategic defense.

 When you’re facing gun charges, call (919) 845-6688 and speak with our attorneys.